Capital One's subprime auto business comes under government scrutiny

-NEW YORK, Nov 4 (Reuters) - Capital One Financial Corp said it had received a subpoena from the New York district attorney’s office about its subprime auto finance practices.
+NEW YORK (Reuters) - Capital One Financial Corp said it had received a subpoena from the New York district attorney’s office about its subprime auto finance practices.

 The McLean, Virginia-based company made the disclosure late on Monday in a quarterly filing with the U.S. Securities and Exchange Commission.
 Its shares fell less than 1 percent on Tuesday.